codeforamerica/mdc-dashboard/README.md

 Our goal is to use stubbed data (in the form of JSON objects) and then to do research on whether it would be feasible to scrape single-form submissions (Ruby or Python library?
 KimonoLabs?) or use the [fixed data set that was provided from Code for Miami](https://github.com/Code-for-Miami/2013-14-Permits-Issued-Data-Set).

+Also note that the Brigade took this fixed data and [imported the data set into Socrata](https://brigades.opendatanetwork.com/LAND-USE/Miami-Dade-County-Permits-Subset-/jjtb-34fh), which [comes with a baked RESTful API](https://brigades.opendatanetwork.com/developers/docs/miami-dade-county-permits-subset-).

 ### Installation Instructions

 TBA